JaredCorduan/CIPs/CIP-1694/README.md

 > Any two consecutive epochs will therefore either have the same major protocol version, or the
 > later one will have a major protocol version that is one greater.

+> **Note**
+> There can be no duplicate committee members - each pair of credentials in a committee must be unique.

 Each governance action that is accepted on the chain will be assigned a unique identifier (a.k.a. the **governance action ID**), consisting of the transaction hash that created it and the index within the transaction body that points to it.

-> ** Note: There can be no duplicate committee members - each pair of credentials in a committee must be unique.

 #### Protocol Parameter groups